 Understanding NVIDIA's Unusual Options Activity

-On Friday, shares of NVIDIA (NASDAQ:NVDA) saw unusual options activity.
-After the option alert, the stock price moved up to $602.34.
+Shares of NVIDIA (NASDAQ:NVDA) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $623.86.

 - Sentiment: BEARISH